Brace yourself for a movie that bites! (You can watch the first two scenes further down and you’ll know what I mean.)

 (It fits like a dirty glove.)

-Now let me shift gears and tell you about the story and how it came together.
+Now let me shift gears and tell you a little about the story and how it came together.

 It all started with the following idea: